brandur/sorg/content/drafts/postgres-atomicity.md

 Say you build a simple database that reads and writes from an on-disk CSV file.
-When a single client comes in with a request, it opens the file and writes some information.
+When a single client comes in with a request, it opens the file, reads some information, and writes the changes back.
 Things are mostly working fine, but then one day you decide to enhance your database with a sophisticated new feature, multi-client support!

 Unfortunately, the new implementation is immediately plagued by problems that are especially noticeable when two clients are trying to access data around the same time.
-One opens the CSV file, writes some data, and that change is immediately clobbered by another client doing its own write.
+One opens the CSV file, reads, modifies, and writes some data, but that change is immediately clobbered by another client trying to do the same.

 !fig src="/assets/postgres-atomicity/csv-database.svg" caption="Data loss from contention between two clients."